Qabr-e Musa

-Qabr-e Musa (قبرموسي, also Romanized as Qabr-e Mūsá) is a village in Kuhdasht-e Jonubi Rural District, in the Central District of Kuhdasht County, Lorestan Province, Iran.
-At the 2006 census, its population was 698, in 150 families.
+Qabr-e Musa (قبرموسي) (Note: Also romanized as Qabr-e Mūsá) is a village in Kuhdasht-e Jonubi Rural District of the Central District in Kuhdasht County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 698 in 150 households.
+The following census in 2011 counted 749 people in 177 households.
+The 2016 census measured the population of the village as 696 people in 181 households.